Slavery in Iran: Slavery in the Achaemenid Empire (c. 550–330 BC)

-Slavery was an existing institution in Egypt, Media and Babylonia before the rise of the Achaemenid empire.
+Slavery was an existing institution in Egypt, Media and Babylonia before the rise of the Achaemenid Empire.

 The most common word used to designate a slave in the Achaemenid was bandaka-, which was also used to express general dependence.
 In his writing, Darius I uses this word to refer to his satraps and generals.
 Greek writers of the time expressed that all Persian people were slaves to their king.
 Other terms used to describe slaves within the empire could also have other meanings; such as "kurtaš" and "māniya-", which could mean hired or indentured workers in some contexts.

 Herodotus has mentioned enslavement with regards to rebels of the Lydians who revolted against Achaemenid rule and captured Sardis.
-He has also mentioned slavery after the rebellion of Egypt in the city of Barce during the time of Cambyses and the assassination of Persian Satrap in Egypt.
+He has also mentioned slavery after the rebellion of Egypt in the city of Barce during the time of Cambyses and the assassination of the Persian satrap in Egypt.
 He also mentions the defeat of Ionians, and their allies Eretria who supported the Ionians and subsequent enslavement of the rebels and supporting population.

 Xenophon at his work Anabasis mention slaves in the Persian Empire.
 For example, he writes about the slaves of Asidates when he is describing a night raid.

 Persian aristocrats in Babylonia and other conquered states were major slave owners under the Achaemenid dynasty.
 These defeated peoples supplied them with a sizable portion of their domestic slaves.
 Every year, the Babylonians had to provide a tribute of five hundred boys.
 Information on privately owned slaves is scarce, but there are surviving cuneiform documents from Babylonia and the Persepolis Administrative Archives which record slave sales and contracts.

 According to Muhammad A. Dandamayev:On the whole, in the Achaemenid empire, there was only small number of slaves in relation to the number of free persons and slave labor was in no position to supplant free labor.
 The basis of agriculture was the labor of free farmers and tenants and in handicrafts the labor of free artisans, whose occupation was usually inherited within the family, likewise predominated.
 In these countries of the empire, slavery had already undergone important changes by the time of the emergence of the Persian state.
 Debt slavery was no longer common.
 The practice of pledging one's person for debt, not to mention self-sale, had totally disappeared by the Persian period.
 In the case of nonpayment of a debt by the appointed deadline, the creditor could turn the children of the debtor into slaves.
 A creditor could arrest an insolvent debtor and confine him to debtor's prison.
 However, the creditor could not sell a debtor into slavery to a third party.
 Usually the debtor paid off the loan by free work for the creditor, thereby retaining his freedom.